Koredotcom/android-kore-sdk/README.md

 Before you begin, ensure you have the following:

 **JWT Generation Service**: A service capable of generating JSON Web Tokens (JWTs).
 This service will be used by an injected assertion function to establish a connection with the Bot.

 **SDK App Credentials**: Client ID and Client Secret for your SDK application.

 **Access to Kore Bots Platform**: You need to be logged into the Kore Bots platform.

 ### Bot Channel Configuration

 **Navigate to Bot Builder**: Once logged in, go to the Bot builder section.

-**Select Your Bot**: Find and click on the specific bot you want to integrate.
+**Select Your App**: Find and click on the specific bot you want to integrate.

 **Enable Web/Mobile Client Channel**: Enable the Web / Mobile Client channel for your bot as illustrated below: